ultimatecodelab/Test/README.md

 My script does a lot of preprocessing, which only needs to be run once.
 Once the preprocessing is done we can run the game solver again and again without that overhead.

-#### Efficiency comparasion of countdownV2Perm.py and countdownV1Recursive.py
+## Efficiency comparasion of countdownV2Perm.py and countdownV1Recursive.py
+**countdownV2Perm.py** : This version of algorithms generates the permutations of 9 letters word and for each generated word it checks against the dictionary.
+The key in the dictionary is sorted so whenever the permutations is computed I am first sorting the word and I'm checking against the dictionary.
+If sorted word equals the key in dict, I am iterating through the value(set).

 Here's some stuff about how efficient my code is, including an analysis of how many calculations my algorithm requires.